Eupeodes/AdventOfCode/README.md

-My code for advent of code.
-The .txt files referenced contain the input given by advent of code, I don't see the need to include those in my repo.
+My code for Advent of Code.
+The .txt files referenced contain the input given by Advent of Code, I have decided to exclude those from this repo as the data is available at https://adventofcode.com.